audreybrooke/Projects-2017/hw8/README.md

 		faster if there are a relatively large number of inputs.
 Because, binary search (necesary to find the placement of a new string in a sorted list) runs in O(log (number of inserts)), thus is slower with more inserts and trie insert runs in O(input length), thus is slower on longer inputs.
+Bloom filters run in constant time so it will be faster on a relatively large number of inputs.
 		Querying a sorted list is faster than an unsorted because binary search takes O(log n) and a unsorted list taked O(n) to find an item.
 		Inserting into a sorted list runs in O(log n) (binary search) and is dependent on how